Skip to content

 Most lifters want the same few things from a tracking app: log a set without slowing down, never lose a session, and see whether the numbers are going up.
 We compared the five most popular iOS lifting apps side by side: Musklr, Strong, Hevy, Jefit and Fitbod.
 The comparison covers the seven things that actually decide which one you keep: price, exercise library, Apple Watch support, offline logging, ads, muscle heatmaps and built-in programs.

 For the job most people are really asking about, which is registering sets quickly on an iPhone or Apple Watch, Musklr came out on top.
 It has the largest exercise library, a live muscle heatmap, two-tap logging and a full Apple Watch app, and full features run about $2 a month.
-We've flagged where each competitor beats it too, because several do.

-The best iPhone workout tracker apps, compared
+What are the best iPhone workout tracker apps?

 Musklr, Strong, Hevy, Jefit and Fitbod compared on price, built-in exercises, Apple Watch, offline logging, ads, muscle heatmap and programs.
 Apps run across the columns; features down the rows.